LuLu

-The LuLu cyclecar was produced by the Kearns Motor Truck Company n Beavertown, Snyder County, Pennsylvania from 1914 to 1915.
+The LuLu cyclecar was produced by the Kearns Motor Truck Company in Beavertown, Snyder County, Pennsylvania from 1914 to 1915.

 History

 The company was founded by Charles Maxwell Kearns in 1903.
 Kearns was the son of a buggy maker and had a gift for invention but little more than a grade school education.
 He began by first mounting an engine on a buggy and progressed to more elaborate designs and heavy trucks.